Hope Cottage – A Bricklayer’s Pride in Temuka

 By 1878 he was trading locally under his initials as G. H. Lynch, advertising in the Temuka Leader as a bricklayer, slater and plasterer, offering everything from chimneys to kitchen range installations with a workmanship guarantee.

-Going by a Temuka school report, Geoge was settled and involved in the Temuka area and helped to inspect the schools building condition, school attendance, teacher performance and the general order of the largest school in Temuka among his busy working-class life.
-To be involved with teh school then, I wonder if this could confirm he had school aged children 1878-1895?
+I did go a little history hunting, and going by a Temuka school report, George Lynch helped to inspect the schools building condition, school attendance, teacher performance and the general order of the largest school in Temuka among his busy working-class life.
+To be involved with the school then, I wonder if this could confirm he had school aged children 1878-1895?
+While details are limited, it hints at his involvement in local community life.

 Looking at the Timaru District Councils Cemetery Records for Temuka, there are quite a few Lynche's buried there.
 I found two records and I wonder if these could be George & Emma’s children?
 Ellen Louisa Lynch, 0 years, died 3 Feb 1882 and Catherine Lynch, 0 years, died 13 Apr 1890.
-George & Emma were living in Temuka from at least 1878–1895.
+George and Emma were living in Temuka from at least 1878–1895.
 Infant deaths were usually buried in the local cemetery.
-These dates are exactly in their childbearing years.
+These dates fall within the years the Lynch family lived in Temuka and are in their childbearing years.

 Section of Map of Temuka Road Districts Native Reserves NZ Heritage Maps Platform Recollect